leohliao/interview_study_guide/interviewQuestions/javascript-interview-questions.md

 * Q047.
 What tools and techniques do you use debugging JavaScript code?
 * Q048.
 What language constructions do you use for iterating over object properties and array items?
 * Q049.
 Explain the difference between mutable and immutable objects.
+- Mutable object is an object whose state can be modified after it is created - only objects and arrays are mutable in JS.
+- Immutables are objects whose state cannot be changed once the object has been created - Strings and Numbers (Results are allocated to a new block of memory)
   * Q050.
 What is an example of an immutable object in JavaScript?
+  - String and Number
   * Q051.
 What are the pros and cons of immutability?
   * Q052.
 How can you achieve immutability in your own code?
 * Q053.
 Explain the difference between synchronous and asynchronous functions.